-The Holding Company has entered into definitive share purchase agreement ('the agreement') dated July 1, 2019 with IndInfravit Trust for sale of its entire equity shareholding of one entity i.e. Ahmedabad Ring Road Infrastructure Limited (ARRIL) with effect from April 1, 2019.
-This sale is subject to achieving of the condition precedents mentioned in the agreement such as regulatory approvals, lender's consent, other customary approvals which the management is in process as at reporting date and accordingly, all assets and liabilities pertaining to this subsidiary company have been classified as assets held for sale in accordance with Ind AS 105 - "Non-Current Assets Held for Sale and Discontinuing Operations.
+The Holding comapny has entered into definitive share purchase agreement ('the agreement') dated July 1, 2019 with IndInfravit Trust for sale of its entire equity shareholding of one entity i.e. Ahmedabad Ring Road Infrastructure Limited (ARRIL) with effect from April 1, 2019.
+This sale is subject to the condition precedents mentioned in the agreement such as regulatory approvals, lender's consent, other customary approvals which is in process as at reporting date and accordingly, all assets and liabilities pertaining to this subsidiary company has been classified as assets held for sale in accordance with Ind AS 105 - "Non-Current Assets Held for Sale and Discontinuing Operations".